 Elizabeth Holmes, Senior Attorney, has been with Karam Law since 1997.
 In addition to several other facets of immigration and nationality law, Elizabeth practices primarily in the areas of asylum, family-based immigration, VAWA, waivers, post-conviction relief, U visas, relief from deportation, and litigation before the Executive Office for Immigration Review, and federal appellate work.
 Elizabeth has served as lead counsel on a number of key published cases before various appellate courts.

 Elizabeth works as an Adjunct Faculty at University of St. Thomas Law School.
 She teaches courses in advanced appellate immigration.
 In addition, Elizabeth has been sought by local non-profit organizations to provide mentorship to local attorneys on complex immigration matters.

 Elizabeth is a member of the American Immigration Lawyer's Association.
 She regularly teaches several continuing legal education courses on U.S. immigration topics.
 Elizabeth has a history of winning some of the hardest-to-win immigration cases.

-Elizabeth was a key contributor responsible for obtaining passage of the first female genital mutilation (FGM) asylum case granted in the Minnesota USCIS District.
-Prior to joining the firm, she worked for the United Nations in the Center on Transnational Corporations, and was invited to participate in the United Nations Global Summit held in Brazil in 1992.
+Prior to joining the firm, Elizabeth participated with the environmental unit of United Nations Center on Transnational Corporations in preparation for the United Nations Global Summit held in Brazil in 1992.

 Elizabeth has taught courses in International Business, International Relations, and Business Law at the Minnesota School of Business, Rasmussen College and the Brown Institute.